Customizing Graph Neural Networks using Path Reweighting: The Proposed Method

 In the path re-weighting step, we generate path weight $w_{ij}$ for a node pair $(x_i, x_j)$.
-On account of homophily assumption~\cite{2001Homohoily}, nodes with the same label are more likely to be appeared in a same sub-graph, so a sub-graph must imply some semantic information about the labels.
-Therefore, the challenge is how to extract the implicit high-level semantics from sub-graphs (paths).
+On account of homophily assumption~\cite{2001Homohoily}, nodes with the same label are more likely to be appeared in a same subgraph, so a subgraph must imply some semantic information about the labels.
+Therefore, the challenge is how to extract the implicit high-level semantics from subgraphs (paths).
 Naturally, we can use a sequence model (e.g., LSTM~\cite{LSTM}) to extract the high-level semantic information from paths.